Black holes and causal nonlinear electrodynamics: Summary and Discussion

 \section{Summary and Discussion}

 In the context of General Relativity (GR), nonlinear theories of electrodynamics allow a natural generalisation of the Einstein-Maxwell equations, and hence of the Reissner-Nordstr\"om (RN) charged black-hole solutions.
 Although this generalisation introduces a new classical length scale via the ``gravitation-Born length'' $\ell_{gB} \sim 1/\sqrt{GT}$ associated to the Born tension $T$, it does so without changing the basic character of the equations (second-order PDE) that one expects of a semi-classical approximation to a quantum theory in which quantum effects become important at the Planck length.
 However, the propagation of superluminal signals in some backgrounds is still possible, so causality conditions on the NLED Lagrangian or Hamiltonian are necessary.
-This fact has been appreciated since the late 1960s, and but the necessary and sufficient conditions, which include a novel strong-field causality condition, were found relatively recently \cite{Schellstede:2016zue}, and many implications of them are much more recent.
-Our aim here has been to uncover the implications for charged static black-hole solutions of the Einstein-NLED equations.
+This fact has been appreciated since the late 1960s, but the necessary and sufficient conditions, which include a novel strong-field causality condition, were found relatively recently \cite{Schellstede:2016zue}, and many implications of them are much more recent.

-A feature of the RN spacetime is a central timelike singularity, hidden behind a Cauchy horizon, which in turn is hidden behind an event horizon.
-It is generally supposed that this singularity is resolved by quantum effects at the Planck scale $\ell_{Pl}$ (or possibly string-theory effects at a larger string scale) but there is in principle a possibility that it could be resolved by the nonlinear electromagnetic interactions.
-An indirect argument to exclude this possibility is that a regular black hole would violate one of the Hawking-Penrose singularity theorems \cite{Hawking:1970zqf} unless the NLED stress-energy tensor violates the SEC, but this is possible only for acausal NLED theories \cite{Russo:2024xnh}.

-More direct methods led previously to partial results restricting the type of NLED theory and/or black hole; Bronnikov's no-go theorem for black holes with electric charge and his condition for the existence of a regular magnetic black hole are notable examples \cite{Bronnikov:2000vy,Bronnikov:2022ofk}.
-Using these results we have completed a direct proof that there is no {\sl regular} charged spherically-symmetric black hole solution of the Einstein-NLED equations for any causal NLED theory with a Lagrangian function that has a weak-field expansion.